ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 I thought about including this during the project, but reliable sales data is hard to find and would have taken a significant amount of time to collect and clean properly.
 Instead of rushing that part or relying on rough estimates, I chose to focus on building a solid endorsement targeting framework using performance data, engagement metrics, and public interest trends.

 If this were expanded further, other directions I would explore include:
-- Comparing endorsement scores to known signature shoe performance where data is available
+- Comparing endorsement scores to known signature shoe performance, where data is available
 - Looking at changes in engagement and search interest before and after signature shoe launches
-- Expanding the analysis to other leagues like the WNBA or NCAA
+- Expanding the analysis to other leagues, like the WNBA or NCAA, as well as other sports
 - Applying the same approach to non-sports endorsements, such as influencers or entertainers

 I intentionally kept the project focused on how brands decide who to invest in before sales results are available.
 Adding sales data later would help confirm those decisions, but the main framework still works on its own.